-The table below analyses Council's financial assets into relevant maturity groupings based on the remaining period at balance date to the contractual maturity date.
+The table below analyses Council and the Group's financial assets into relevant maturity groupings based on the remaining period at balance date to the contractual maturity date.

 The amounts disclosed are the contractual undiscounted cash flows and include interest receipts.